Details on technologies, partners and cookies

 Hubspot

-To show a pop-up form when visitors look at our page and to assist us in marketing, we use Hubspot.
-Hubspot may also capture all the information you entered in the form on the site.
+We use HubSpot to show a pop-up form when visitors look at our page and to assist us in marketing.
+HubSpot may also capture all the information you entered in the form on the site.
 For detailed information about HubSpot’s policies, please visit their GDPR compliance page.

 HotJar

 At times, we use Hotjar to find out how users use our website, for example, via heat maps.
-This helps us to see where users click and how they scroll or navigate inside the page.
-The purpose for us is to improve the user experience on our webpage.
-This is a cookie we may use.
+This helps us see where users click and how they scroll or navigate inside the page.
+Our purpose is to improve the user experience on our webpage.
+We may use this cookie.
 We have signed a GDPR processing addendum (DPA) with HotJar.

 Check their Cookie page for more information on what cookies Hotjar may use.
 Hotjar has a GDPR-compliance page.